Duncan McNair: Life and career

-McNair was educated as a State Scholar at St Benedict's School, Ealing and at the University of Bristol, where he was Vice-President of the University Debating Union.
-He has practised City oriented litigation at Lovells (now Hogan Lovells), at Lawrence Graham LLP, and, since 2019, at Spencer West LLP, specialising in major commercial and corporate litigation and public law cases, domestically and internationally, and contested wills and probate cases involving substantial estates.
+McNair was educated as a State Scholar at St Benedict's School, and at the University of Bristol.
+He has practised City-oriented litigation at Lovells (now Hogan Lovells), at Lawrence Graham LLP, and, since 2019, at Spencer West LLP, specialising in major commercial and corporate litigation and public law cases, domestically and internationally, and contested wills and probate cases involving substantial estates.

 Protection of Life During Pregnancy Bill

-In 2011 McNair acted for the successful third party interveners in A, B & C –v- Republic of Ireland, before the Grand Chamber of the European Court of Human Rights (ECHR).
+In 2011 McNair acted for the successful third-party interveners in A, B & C –v- Republic of Ireland, before the Grand Chamber of the European Court of Human Rights (ECHR).
 This was a landmark case in which the court dismissed a wide range of complaints by A, B and C, who had claimed lack of access to abortion facilities in Ireland.
 In light of the ABC case, the Irish Government introduced the Protection of Life During Pregnancy Bill to detail the circumstances under which abortions in Ireland could be legally performed.
 This passed into law in July 2013.

 Other notable cases

 In 2012 he acted for successful interveners in BPAS –v- Secretary of State for Health, in the Administrative Court in London.

-He was named respectively both "Lawyer in the News" (Law Society Gazette) and "Lawyer of the Week" (The Times) for his successful conduct of these cases.
+He was named "Lawyer in the News" (Law Society Gazette) and "Lawyer of the Week" (The Times) for his work in these cases.

-In 2015 he led a large team of lawyers in an international abuse of dominant position action against Rolls-Royce.